jindal013/jaxformer-website-v2/_pages/index.md

 - **[Part 6: Mixture of Experts](moe)** — implementing and training MoE layers, covering routing, stability, and efficiency challenges.
 - **[Part 7: Final Run](final_run)** — putting it all together: multi-host scripts, launching large runs across TPU pods, and analyzing results.
 - **[Part 8: Conclusions](conclusion)** — lessons learned, future directions like DualPipe and expert parallelism, and additional resources.

-## Why This Matters

-Scaling isn’t just about making models bigger.
-It's also about making them efficient.
-At today’s frontier, even “small” LLMs run at the edge of hardware limits, and poor scaling can make promising ideas unusable in practice.
-Understanding how to tokenize huge datasets, shard parameters, overlap communication with compute, and keep accelerators busy is what makes modern research and production possible.